THEjoezack/krog/readme.md

 This project serves as a basic template for building modern [3 Factor Apps](https://3factor.app/) with some of my favorite tools.

-Acronyms are hard,This is a sample architecture that combines...
+Acronyms are hard, this is a sample architecture that combines...

 - Kotlin (Spring)
 - React (Apollo client)
 - Okta (auth and identity)
 - GraphQL (Hasura + Postgres)

+Uh, it has other stuff too but yeah, acronyms are hard.

 ## Setup